-Once a sampling point has been identified, it’s generally best to be consistent about taking water samples from this point.
-This is so you can identify patterns and trends from the test results, ie.: disinfectant levels increasing or decreasing from test to test.
-If you were taking samples from different points every time, patterns and trends may not be identified.
-However, on a periodic basis, it can be beneficial to take samples take samples from various points around the pool to check that your regular sampling point is still representative of actual pool water conditions.
+It’s best to be consistent when choosing a sampling point to identify patterns and trends in the test results, such as disinfectant levels increasing or decreasing from test to test.
+If you take samples from different points each time, it may be difficult to spot such patterns.
+However, periodically taking samples from various points around the pool can help ensure that your regular sampling point still accurately represents the actual pool water conditions.